yoosofan/prezentprogramo/docs/introduction.rst

     awesome results, such as positioning the slides as snaking Python or similar.

-Hovercraft! also includes a presenter console that will show you your notes, slide previews and the time, essential tools for any presentation.
+bildumilo! also includes a presenter console that will show you your notes, slide previews and the time, essential tools for any presentation.